clubedaentrega/api-lift/README.md

 * The routes are created and named after the files in the file system
 * The endpoints are to be implemented as supported by [lift-it](https://www.npmjs.com/package/lift-it)
+* In the endpoints files, `exports.description` is a string describing what it does
+* The first argument for the endpoint handler is the request `body`. `body._req` points to the express request object (this property is non-enumerable).
 * All routes are requested with POST.
 All input and output is JSON
 * Standard output for success: `{failure:null}`, for error: `{failure:{code:Number,message:String}}`